The Best Glazed Ham Roast – A Perfect Holiday Meal

 - *Optional Whole Cloves for Garnish

-Once the glaze has thickened slightly, you’ll remove it from the heat and pour half of it over the ham, ensuring the entire surface is coated.
-As the ham roasts in the oven and you baste it with the remaining glaze every 10-15 minutes, the glaze will caramelize and create a deliciously crispy exterior.
+- Once the glaze has thickened slightly, remove it from the heat and pour half of it over the ham, ensuring the entire surface is coated.
+As the ham roasts in the oven and you baste it with the remaining glaze every 10-15 minutes.
+The glaze caramelizes and create a deliciously crispy exterior!

 Prep the Ham

-- Pour half of the glaze over the ham, making sure to brush it evenly to cover the entire surface.
+- Brush half of your pineapple brown sugar ham glaze over the ham, making sure it's evenly coated.

 - Preheat your oven to 325°F (163°C).

-- Place the ham in the preheated oven and cook it according to the recommended time for a 10-pound ham (approximately 12-15 minutes per pound).
+- Place the ham in the preheated oven and cook it for 1.5-2 hours.

 - Glazing during Cooking:

-- Every 10-15 minutes, baste the ham with the juices from the bottom of the pan and the remaining glaze to keep it moist and flavorful.
+- Every 15 minutes, baste the ham with the reserved delicious glaze, and pan drippings or juices at the bottom of the pan.

 - Once the ham reaches the desired internal temperature, remove it from the oven.